rozbb/fantastic-snarks-homework/README.md

 * Unofficial Rust Matrix Chat - `#rust:matrix.org`
 * Unofficial Rust IRC - `##rust` on [LiberaChat](https://libera.chat/)

+Note: If you are reading this again because you are hitting a problem,  at this point you may wish this assignment was not in rust.
+The alternative wasone of a a few special purpose language for snarks.
+They are slightly simpler.
+But there is no community to ask for help at all.

 # Cryptographic preliminaries

 A quick overview of the cryptographic components we use.